McAfee Issues Warning of Hackable Cars

 We agree.
 Nothing could be more terrifying than someone with ill-intent taking control of critical systems like braking, especially if they have the ability to shut down such controls.
 Super-smart cars, like the autonomous ones being developed by companies such as Google, that drive themselves seem to be an even scarier target for such malware.

-We’ll continue watching this critical area of automotive security and hope that car manufacturers will keep security at the forefront of new technological adaptations as they’re applied to our cars.
+We’ll continue watching this critical area of automotive security and hope those car manufacturers will keep security at the forefront of new technological adaptations as they’re applied to our cars.